iccaving/icccsite/content/trip/yorkshire/yorkshire-2017-12-08.md

 {{ photolink }}
 #####{{ allpeople }}

 First, the factual report.
-Read on for Tanguy's fantasy epic!
+Read on for Tanguy's fantasy epic!!

 ## Saturday